Rosuav/shed/StreamerAdviceQuestions.md

 Mirror suggested that I could do a "Streamer Advice" stream where I answer questions or give advice about streaming tech stuff.

-* *Mirror:* Please include information about how OBS remote works, since you said that can be a potential work around if a streamer forgets to end their streaming software.
 * (TODO: Check if SLOBS can use OBS-WebSocket (Win7 VM) or has its own RC)
-* Discuss possible stream bot: automatically stop stream when you start hosting (a sort of molly-guard)

 Handy links, in no particular order:
 * https://obsproject.com/